Border Force: Background and establishment

 As early as 2003, a single "border police force" had been proposed.

 In 2005, HMCE and Inland Revenue merged to form HMRC, however HMRC was still responsible for customs control at the border until 2009.
 Throughout 2006 and 2007 there were suggestions for a merged border control department.

 Initially this plan was to turn the Immigration and Nationality Directorate into a uniformed body of Immigration officers at the border, the Border and Immigration Agency.

 The BIA was created on 1 April 2007.
 It was short lived and was replaced only a year later on 1 April 2008 by the UK Border Agency (UKBA).
-The UK Border Agency was a merger of the Border and Immigration Agency (BIA), UKvisas and the port customs functions of HM Revenue and Customs.
+The UK Border Agency was a merger of the BIA, UKvisas and the port customs functions of HM Revenue and Customs.
 It created one of the largest law enforcement bodies in the UK.

-On 5 November 2011, following various failings of the UKBA, then-Home Secretary Theresa May that an independent inquiry would also be undertaken, led by the Chief Inspector of the UK Border Agency John Vine.
+On 5 November 2011, following various failings of the UKBA, then-Home Secretary Theresa May said that an independent inquiry would be undertaken, led by the Chief Inspector of the UK Border Agency John Vine.
 UK Border Force became a separate organisation on 1 March 2012.